PascalCorpsman/FPC_DOOM/Readme.md

 - wait until this repository has have enough progress to be a playable game (see section [progress](#progress))
 - start the application

+## Lessons learned ?
+As this section is not interesting for everyone i extracted this into a separate section [lessons learned](lessons_learned.md).

 ## progress:
 <!--
 Homepage used to create .gif images: https://ezgif.com/maker